 - 1 tsp. pure vanilla extract

-- 3 drops citrus oil I use lime oil (see link below)
+- 3 drops citrus oil I use lime oil or 1-2 drops lime EO (see links below)

 - Line a cookie sheet with parchment paper.
 Set aside.